 San Diego has always been known for its cliffside homes, perpetually sundrenched patios and relaxing beach lifestyle.
 The weather is constantly beautiful and the people are laidback, making this city the perfect getaway in all seasons.

 Although San Diego’s views attract visitors year round, the city’s thriving coffee culture tends to go overlooked.
 Often overshadowed by its Golden-state neighbors, the city’s competitive coffeehouses took awhile to catch up to the likes of Los Angeles, but have since blossomed into a booming, central piece of San Diego’s inherent charm.
+Nowadays, sites like Foodgressing would be happy to feature such places that our city boasts of, and it is wonderful to see the scene grow in leaps and bounds.

 From the heart of Downtown San Diego to the beachside Mission Beach, here are four cozy coffee corners you don’t want to miss on your next visit.